johnkou97/johnkou97.github.io/_projects/DeepLearning.md

 pretty_table: true
 ---

+The code for all the projects can be found in my [GitHub repository](

 ## Data Dimensionality - Distance Based Classification

 In this assignment, we explored the MNIST dataset and applied dimensionality reduction techniques to visualize the data.
 The dataset consists of 2707 images (1707 for training and 1000 for testing) of handwritten digits from 0 to 9.
 The images are 16x16 pixels in size and are represented as a vector of 256 features.
 Each sample is labeled with the corresponding digit.